eegyolk-ai/eegyolk/README.md

-# EEG_scripts
+# eegyolk

-The following are scripts and notebooks for machine learning related to EEGS.
-They include an updated version of a project for deep learning for age prediciton using EEG data, as well as new ongoing work.
+This library contains functions, scripts and notebooks for machine learning related to EEGs (electroencephalograms).
+The notebooks include an updated version of a project for deep learning for age prediciton using EEG data, as well as new ongoing work from students at the University of Urtrecht.

-## Structure of files

 ### Notebooks